-- 10.1 Perhaps the biggest legacy of this particular milennium prosess is the continuing community engagement and the relationship which has been built between the park and local people. - 10.2 The public can access information about the park and its users from the website and via social networks such as Facebook and Twitter.
+- 10.1 Perhaps the biggest legacy of this particular milennium project is the continuing community engagement and the relationship which has been built between the park and local people. - 10.2 The public can access information about the park and its users from the website and via social networks such as Facebook and Twitter.
 There is also a regular column in the local paper East End Life which has a circulation of 90,000 Tower Hamlets residents. - 10.3 Monitoring of feedback is carried out via GreenStat and is available to download on line.
 In addition East End Life regularly promotes the use of GreenStat to feedback their views on the park.
 Throughout the year face to face GreenStat surveys are carried out at major park events.
 In addition the Play offer has been monitored independently as part of the condition of the grants awarded. - 10.4 Involvement occurs on very many levels from the three forums to the individual volunteering to provide cookery activities for the children or dog obedience classes.
 Once a month local volunteers help with tasks in the park.
 The most obvious example of local engagement occurs at the Halloween event where volunteers from the community give up their Saturday evening to dress up and put on a show.
-The true breakthrough has been the groups within the community that have written their own scripts, designed their own costumes and entertain other members of their community. - 10.5 The key outcome of the community involvement process when the park was being constructed was the "Friends of Mile End Park".
-This is an active group who feed into decision-making about the park through work with the Park Director.
-The relationship between the Friends and the Director is an important one and one that both sides seek to sustain and improve.
+The true breakthrough has been the groups within the community that have written their own scripts, designed their own costumes and entertain other members of their community. - 10.5 The Forums are drawn from community groups, local residents and third sector organization and these set objectives for the park which are all included in the plans.
+The park has built its reputation in growing community organically, i.e. responding immediately as opportunities arise to work with new extended groups.
+Currently there are no groups underrepresented in the park and for these reasons there are no requirements to formally plan additional engagement.
+Mile End Park in 2011 was used as an example of good practice on community involvement. - 10.6 The key outcome of the community involvement process when the park was being constructed was the "Friends of Mile End Park".
+This is an active group who feed into decision-making about the park through work with the Park Head of Parks and Open Spaces.
+The relationship between the Friends and the Head of Parks and Open Spaces is an important one and one that both sides seek to sustain and improve.
 In 2010 the Friends took over what had previously been a jointly run event and ran it entirely independently of the park including the raising of the funding to support the event.
-The event, "Park Life" was deemed a great success and an example of how the Friends work with and on behalf of the park. - 10.6 In addition, practical activities are organised to improve the park.
-In 2010 the park benefited from the work of more than 1200 corporate and community volunteers who carried out planting, pruning, the painting out of graffiti and wood staining throughout the park.
+The event, "Park Life" was deemed a great success and an example of how the Friends work with and on behalf of the park.
+This success was reported again in 2011. - 10.7 In addition, practical activities are organised to improve the park.
+In 2010 the park benefited from the work of more than 1700 corporate and community volunteers who carried out planting, pruning, the painting out of graffiti and wood staining throughout the park.
 It is hoped that these volunteers will form a bond with the park and continue to champion the various projects.
-In addition to their enthusiasm the volunteers also made a donation in excess of £10,000
+In addition to their enthusiasm the volunteers also made a donation in excess of £30,000